AgentMC/Sao19/Translate/En/Part5.md

 3. <a name="Prim3"></a>BTW, the priority and OCA here and below are written using western notation, e.g. "39" instead of "三十九", in other words, it’s “sacred numbers” that characters _pronounce_ "thirty-nine" or something like this.
 4. <a name="Prim4"></a>Indian jasmine, _Jasminum sambac_
 5. クロイス, probably a reference to “Legend of Heroes” series
-6. <a name="Prim6"></a>here “Konoe Knights” should be treated as “personal Emperor’s guards”; the “Prologue III” from vol.18 contains a spoiler that unveils what will happen in Underworld with this role in the future.
+6. <a name="Prim6"></a>Here “Konoe Knights” should be treated as “personal Emperor’s guards”; the “Prologue III” from vol.18 contains a spoiler that unveils what will happen in Underworld with this role in the future.
-7. <a name="Prim7"></a>“yu”, or specifically kanji “湯” means hot water or hot springs.
+7. <a name="Prim7"></a>“Yu”, or specifically kanji “湯” means hot water or hot springs.
 Based on the following paragraphs it seems that hot springs are not simulated by Main Visualizer — which I personally find hard to believe given who built it, but OK — so the only “yu” in Underworld should be “弓”, a bow, which is actually pronounced “yumi” but can be shortened to “yu”.
 You can have a glimpse of the look of cloth [here](https://ojiya-chijimi.jp/archives/31862).
 It is quite obvious that it serves as a pseudo-door to hot springs/hot tub area.
+8. <a name="Prim8"></a>The quick #KawaharaMath calculation is obviously wrong because it ignores the fact of “floor surfaces falling down in a staircase pattern”.
+Depending on whether this steps are included in 25m calculation or excluded, and on the form of steps, we get significantly more or less than 874 m<sup>3</sup>, but under no condition exactly that number.
+Well, at least these numbers suggest the width of Catherdal’s outer wall: ~55m (25+2+wall+2+25).
+9. <a name="Prim9"></a>閑割, something like Leisure Splitter per kanji, however in this case furigana ヒマワリ is also an homonym to ひまわり which means Sunflower.
+10. <a name="Prim10"></a>Fizel calls Fanatio “higher ranked older sister”.
+Emperor is more complicated.
+It’s like Fizel calls him her direct beloved grandpa, but in a somewhat official form that would be probably used by someone who is visually older than her.